theserranos/bitsharesAPINode/README.md

     node runme

-Some settings can be changed in the config.js file, see the commented out lines previous each field.
+Some settings can be changed in the config.js file, see the commented out lines previous to each field.

 ## License
 This software is released under the terms of the MIT license.
 You can see the full text in [LICENSE](LICENSE) for more information or https://opensource.org/licenses/MIT.